GummyDonut/3d-origami-diagram-tool/README.md

 * Information about layers, possibly useful for manipulating text, or just simply adding layers
   * http://paperjs.org/tutorials/project-items/project-hierarchy/#active-layer
   * This may be useful for like having a seperate text layer or a seperate grid layer
+  * SMALL NOTE - paperjs abuses associative arrays and stores items in arrays both with the key and the index.
+    That how they get the name and index thing working

 ### Cool features for the future
 * On smaller screens realign tool set